LeonardoDL/Laminaria/README.md

 # Laminaria
 A playlist shuffling app for Spotify

-Disclaimer: The app may or may not call you stupid or poor
+Disclaimer: The app may or may not call you stupid and/or poor.

+You can find the latest builds for Windows and Linux [here](https://drive.google.com/drive/folders/1pgYlXthc3oFW54fC5xt2GR8Hi7cGflfP?usp=sharing).

 ### Setup